kevinlu1211/CarND/Part4-Advanced-Lane-Lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 In this section I did a lot of experiment with 2 kinds of images the first was using a combination of the RGB, HLS, and LAB image spaces.
 This can be seen through the code cells 25-45.
 I used R, G channels from the RGB color space, the L, B channnels from the LAB color space, and the S channel from the HLS color space.
 Then using these channels, I did various graident and magnitude thresholding methods to each the lane lines for each color channel and then stacked them on top of each other.
 I obtained this as a result:
 ![alt text][image3]
-Now to get rid of the noise, I thresholded it by seeing each pixel in the image had a value of greater than 3, as I had use 6 thresholded images.
+Now to get rid of the noise, I thresholded it by setting each pixel in the image had a value of greater than 3, as I had use 6 thresholded images (similar to heatmap thresholding).
 If the value was greater or equal to 3 then the pixel stays, if not then it is set to 0.
 I obtained this as a result

 ![alt text][image4]

 The second kind of images that I experimented with were the tophat transforms of the RGB, HLS and, LAB channels.
 Although I will not go into further detail as they were not used.
 If you are interested though, thery are in cells 50-75.